Forest of Piano: Manga

 The series is licensed by Sharp Point Press in Taiwan.
 Kodansha Comics acquired the series for publication in English, and are releasing the volumes digitally.

+A spin-off manga titled Totonō Oto: Mō Hitotsu no Piano no Mori began serialization in Weekly Morning on December 26, 2024.

 Anime

 An anime television series adaptation produced by Gaina aired from April 8, 2018, to April 14, 2019, on NHK.
 The first season is directed by Gaku Nakatani.
 Ryūtarō Suzuki as the series director, Aki Itami and Mika Abe are in charge of series composition, and Sumie Kinoshita is handling character designs.
 Harumi Fuuki is composing the series' music.
 The anime was originally listed to air for 12 episodes, but was later announced to air for 24 episodes.
 The 24 episodes will air in two seasons, with the first season airing from April to July 2018, and the second season airing from January to April 2019.
-Hiroyuki Yamaga will take over as director for the second season, while the most of the staff and cast will reprise their roles.
+Hiroyuki Yamaga will take over as director for the second season, while most of the staff and cast will reprise their roles.
 Netflix have announced that they had acquired exclusive streaming rights for the series worldwide, and simulcast the series in Japan, and released the series globally in September 2018.